 Walking is the best way of exploring Old San Juan and Ponce's historic downtown, so remember to wear comfortable shoes.
 It is advisable to carry drinking water.

 By Bicycle

-The serene islands of Vieques and Culebra, and the Rincón area, are ideal for exploring by bicycle.
-You can rent one from Vieques Adventure Company. © Vieques Adventure Company. • 787 692 9162
+The serene islands of Viegues and Culebra, and the Rincón area, are ideal for exploring by bicycle.
+You can rent one from Viegues Adventure Company.
+(See also p36.)
+Vieaues Adventure Company • 787 692 9162

 By Boat